-However, if you plan to spend your oncoming vacation in Rome or Napoli or some other historical place in Italy, you may consider buying this new Altanus Master Classic Gran Data watch.
+However, if you plan to spend your oncoming vacation in Rome or Napoli or some other historical place in Italy, you may consider buying this new Master Classic Gran Data.

-Its dial, which is available not only in black (pictured) but also in blue and in silver, is adorned with applied Roman numerals and hour markers, and the oversized days of week window at 12 o’clock are flawlessly integrated into the general layout of the watch.
+Its dial, which is available not only in black (pictured) but also in blue and in silver, is adorned with applied Roman numerals and hour markers, and the oversized days of week window at 12 o’clock are flawlessly integrated into the general layout.

 Well, the small date aperture, which is now located at 3 o’clock, could look more in place at 6 o’clock, right below the “Automatic” inscription, but even as is the actual design still looks good.
 Or, at least, satisfactory.

-Like the overwhelming majority of “affordable” Swiss watches, this timepiece is powered by the well-known ETA 2834-2 self-winding caliber.
+Like the overwhelming majority of “affordable” Swiss watches, this product is powered by the well-known ETA 2834-2 self-winding caliber.